 Even though the majority of the patients I would visit came through initial walk-in visits into their hospital rooms, some of the patients I would visit would come through moments of crisis.
 From hospital codes where a patient would be brought in and unresponsive and family members would be in shock.
-To having to do crisis care with young mothers who lost their newborn babies to fetal demises or due to child protective services taking their baby away.
+To have to do crisis care with young mothers who lost their newborn babies to fetal demises or due to child protective services taking their baby away.
 To sometimes being called in to help with family interventions—a chaplain always has a pager going off with a patient or family member in need of help.

 For me, the emotional intensity of having attended 43 deaths in this past year, spending six months doing pastoral care in the psychiatric unit with patients who are often ignored and neglected by society, and working in a hospital environment all took a great toll on me psychically, emotionally, and spiritually.
 Getting lack of sleep, not eating right, skipping times to exercise, all wore me down very quickly to where I felt disconnected from myself and disconnected from God.

 What added to the difficulty I had this past year was not having my friends and family nearby to spend time with when I wasn’t at work.
 With my family in Pittsburgh and my seminary community and friends back in Northern California, I felt a sense of isolation, depression, and at times, struggled with loneliness.